vvgomes/blog/_posts/2016-03-18-spring-data.md

   }
 {% endhighlight %}

-As you can see in the new version of the repository, we had to extend `JpaSpecificationExecutor`.
+As you can see in this new version we had to extend `JpaSpecificationExecutor`.
 That makes it possible for our repository to accept `Specification` based queries using the following method:

 {% highlight java %}
 List<T> findAll(Specification<T> spec, Sort sort);